Healthy Homes Guide to Cleaning and Disinfection

 - If doing laundry, clean and disinfect clothes hampers.

 - Advise residents and/or staff with sensory or respiratory issues to avoid areas during and immediately after cleaning.

 - If someone is sick and has been in the facility, close off the areas they visited and open windows or use fans to increase ventilation.
 Clean and disinfect areas and equipment used by the sick person.
-Cleaning and disinfecting should begin within 24 hours or as soon as is practical after exposure.
+If possible and if you are able to close off the space, wait 24 hours to begin cleaning and disinfecting.
+If vacuuming, using a vacuum with a HEPA filter and wait until the room is empty to vacuum.
 If it has been more than seven days since the area was exposed, additional cleaning is not necessary.